Care in the last days of life with dementia

 Getting prepared for a death

 Care staff need to know the person’s wishes for their death: where they would prefer to be when they die, who should be present, how pain might be treated, and so on.
 A person’s spiritual and cultural needs are important throughout their life, but may take on a particular significance at the end of their life.
-Only if we know this information – and have recorded it accurately – can we support them properly to have the best possible, and personalised, end-of-life care (for more on this, see the feature on ‘Advance care planning’ in ‘Making decisions’ section.)
+We can only support a person nearing death properly if we know this information – and have recorded it accurately – so they have the best possible, and personalised, end-of-life care (for more on this, see the feature on ‘Advance care planning’ in ‘Making decisions’ section.)

 Ensuring that a person is as physically comfortable as possible when they are dying also takes preparation.
 Is a hospital-style bed available, for example, if it is needed?
 Is a suitable mattress to hand?
 How can dignity best be maintained if all personal care is provided at a person’s bedside?
 Does the person’s room need to be altered in any way, for example fitting new lighting?